ajitakoirala22/face-blur-in-images-and-videos/README.md

 3. Enable enhancement for dark/noisy footage
 4. Click `Process`
 5. Watch progress bar (video), then preview and download

+If a processed video plays in VLC but not in browser, install `ffmpeg` and reprocess the video.

 ## Device Behavior